homecontactpublic meetings & noticesmandatory reportingcity council / electionsfire department

 • Coordinating and/or administering municipal elections

-• Serves as the Records Management Officer, Finance Director, Insurance and Benefits Administrator, and Human Resources
+• Serves as the Records Management Officer, Finance Director

 • Provides support services to the City Council, staff, and the public